 Just a few years ago paying with a mobile phone may been the stuff of science fiction.
 Skip forward to today though, and it's now routine.

 Whether it's Apple Pay, Android Pay, or Samsung Pay, the concept is the same.
-A user enters their payment details ahead of time, and when they want to pay, they simply hold their phone against a reader at the till.
+A user enters their payment details ahead of time, and when they want to pay, they simply hold their phone (or even their watch) against a reader at the till.
 Money is then taken from the registered credit card.

 In theory mobile devices are actually a very safe way to pay, for a couple of reasons.